namine92/namine92.github.io/content/web/index.md

 title: MapsIndoors for Web - Getting started

 ---

+This guide explains how to start using a MapsIndoors map in your HTML application.
+Make sure that you have read the [prerequisites](../#prerequisites).

+To benefit from the guides, you will need basic knowledge about:

+* JavaScript
+* HTML/CSS
+* Google Maps Javascript API V3

+You can get started in two ways, either by reviewing and modifying the [basic example](#basic-example) or do the [clean setup](#script-loading).

 ## Basic Example

 You will find in the [link](https://github.com/namine92/mapsIndoorwebTut) an up and running project that contains the minimum code to start a MapsIndoors project.